1967 Quarter Value & No Mint Mark Guide

 During the minting process, mishaps occasionally occurred.
 Understanding these errors—and knowing the error 1967 quarter what to look for—can increase the value.

-Similarly, the Double Die Reverse (DDR) affects the reverse side of the coin, where the eagle design resides.
+Similarly, the Double Die Reverse (DDR) affects the reverse side, where the eagle design resides.
 Doubling may appear on the eagle's feathers, the arrows and olive branches it holds, or the lettering encircling the design.

-Another error to watch for is the Off-Center Strike.
-This occurs when the coin blank (planchet) isn't properly aligned within the coining press.
-The resulting coin will have part of the design missing, with a blank area where the die didn't make contact.
-Coins struck 10% to 15% off-center and retaining a visible date are of high 1967 coin value.
+Another example from the 1967 quarter error list is the Off-Center Strike.
+This occurs when the coin planchet isn't properly aligned within the coining press.
+The resulting piece will have part of the design missing, with a blank area where the die didn't make contact.

 Perhaps the rarest and most valuable errors are the Wrong Planchet errors.
 These occur when a coin is struck on a planchet intended for a different denomination or metal composition.
 For instance, if a 1967 rare quarter was mistakenly struck on a dime planchet or an old silver planchet from before 1965, it would be an extraordinary find.